tangowithcode/tango_with_django_2/manuscript/chapter-css.md

 W> One of the classic examples of the disagreement between browsers in terms of interpreting standards is Microsoft's *Internet Explorer*.
 If you want to know more, have a [look here](https://www.456bereastreet.com/archive/200612/internet_explorer_and_the_css_box_model/).
 Thankfully, Microsoft's modern browser, *Edge*, is much more standards-compliant.

 ## Including Stylesheets
-Including stylesheets in your webpages is a relatively straightforward process, and involves including a `<link>` tag within your HTML's `<head>`.
+Including stylesheets in your webpages is a relatively straightforward process, and involves including a `<link>` tag within your page's `<head>` tag.
 Check out the minimal HTML markup sample below for the attributes required within a `<link>` tag.

 {lang="html",linenos=off}
 	<!DOCTYPE html>